sinetja/sinetja/README.rst

 Similar to before filter.
 It's run after the main action, but before the response is returned to the client.
+For example, if you want to add a header to all responses, you can do it here.

 Log
 ~~~